 While there are some tax implications of the new law, there’s no need to panic.
 The revisions are gradual and stretch out over 10 years.
 You’ll have plenty of time to adjust to them.

-Some changes to tax credits and medical accounts went into effect in 2010 and 2011.
-But you won’t see major changes until 2013 and 2014.
+Some changes to tax credits and medical accounts went into effect in 2010 and 2011 while the major changes started in 2013 and 2014.

 - $250 prescription drug rebate: This rebate addresses the gap in drug coverage for people on Medicare.
 While the “doughnut hole” (the Medicare Part D coverage gap) will not be fully eliminated until 2020, this rebate will help seniors pay drug costs until then.